 It does make for a better ending to the series than the TV series ending did, though.

-Recommended Audience: Let’s see.
-Nudity, attempted rape, some violence, sex scene (Yeah you heard me.
-Miaka and Taka do the horizontal cha-cha-cha.) but it’s nothing graphic, in fact, if it wasn’t for the dialogue of them “becoming one” in body I never would’ve guessed they were doing it until after I saw them naked in bed together (Covered by a sheet) Also, I love the sheer avoidance of manservice.
-Taka actually has a shower scene, but they pan from his neck up.
-RIP OFF.
-My inner fangirl is not pleased.
-No, I will not be sated by that scene of Tenkou in the blood bath, I don’t care if he’s naked, that’s creepy.
-Unneeded incestuous relationship.
-Both of them are naked btw.
-They don’t have sex but they both are naked.
+Recommended Audience: Nudity, attempted rape, some violence, sex scene, but it’s nothing graphic, in fact, if it wasn’t for the dialogue of them “becoming one” in body I never would’ve guessed they were doing it until after I saw them naked in bed together (Covered by a sheet) implications of incest.